traversys/Tideway/README.md

 # Tideway

-Simplified Python library for BMC Discovery API Interface that makes use of the Python Requests module (https://github.com/psf/requests) and uses the response handler.
+Simplified Python library for BMC Discovery API Interface that makes use of the Python Requests module (https://github.com/psf/requests) and uses the same response handler.

 ```python
 >>> import tideway